-Metromile Inc (NASDAQ:MILE), an insurance-focused fintech powered by data science and machine learning, announced Thursday it will allow policyholders the option to pay for insurance and receive payment for claims in Bitcoin (CRYPTO: BTC) or U.S. dollars.
+Metromile Inc MILE, an insurance-focused fintech powered by data science and machine learning, announced Thursday it will allow policyholders the option to pay for insurance and receive payment for claims in Bitcoin BTC/USD or U.S. dollars.

 Using big data and intelligent systems, the company tailors its rates to driver behavior, resulting in lower premiums.
 Additionally, Metromile licenses out its core fraud, underwriting and AI technology to help insurers automate and digitize processes.

 What Happened: In providing policyholders flexible payment options, Metromile said it will be the first insurance company to both accept premiums and pay claims in cryptocurrency.